Effect observation

 After getting the observation object, there are two APIs that can be used to created effects as described in the following sections:

-Watch effect is a way to describe a getter based observation of an object.
-An example to create watch effect is per the following:
+Watch is a way to describe a getter based observation of an object.
+The below example demos how to create a watch effect:

 import { inject, IObservation } from 'aurelia';